 - the vocational guidance programme targeted for persons with migration background (Berufsorientierungsprogramm für Flüchtlinge – BOF)

 - the specific programme educational chains (Berufseinstiegsbegleitung Bildungsketten);

 - the structural VET programme focusing on apprenticeship in SME (JOBSTARTER) as well as

 - projects based upon voluntary actions for prevention of drop-outs (Verhinderung von Ausbildungsabbrüchen – VerA and coach@school).

-Due to the Federal structure of the VET system, the Federal government meets agreements with its partners in the Länder to implement the initiative.
+Due to the Federal structure of the VET system, the Federal Government meets agreements with its partners in the Länder to implement the initiative.
 This initiative is continued within the framework of the “Alliance for Initial and Further Training” (2019-2021).

 Mutualising resources of all VET stakeholders

 Under the 2014 launched “Alliance for Initial and Further Training” (2015-2018) all major stakeholders of the German VET system – the business community, the unions, the Federal Government and the Federal States – join forces to support the development and attractiveness of apprenticeship.
 A major objective is “to clearly enhance the significance and attractiveness of vocational training in Germany”.